 consider the admission criteria for each school in order to assess the likelihood of being offered a place

 once you have all of this information you can complete the application

 you must complete the application form for the Local Authority in which you live, regardless of the location of the schools you wish to apply for or where your child currently attends school.

 if you live in Sutton you can name up to 6 schools.

 you must submit the application form to your home Local Authority by 31 October.

 you can apply online anytime up to midnight on 31 October 2021 on your local authority's admissions website.

 you will receive e-mail confirmation once your form has been submitted

-once submitted you can change your application at any time until midnight on 31 October 2021.
+once submitted you can change your application at any time until midnight on the closing date.
 Please remember to apply on time!

 By working together with any other local authorities where you have applied for schools, your home local authority will work out the best single offer that can be made guided by the order in which you ranked them on your application form.
 Your home Local Authority will send you the outcome of your application on 2 March by first class post if you made a paper application.
 In Sutton, if you have applied online you will not be sent a letter, but you will be able to access your results from the evening of 2 March.